A FERPA Guide for Faculty & Staff

 - provide anyone with lists of students enrolled in your classes for any commercial purpose

 - provide anyone with student schedules or assist anyone other than College employees in finding a student on campus

-Keene State College provides secure web applications for students (BlackBoard and MyKSC) to view course specific information, semester grades and full academic record.
+Keene State College provides secure web applications for students (Canvas and MyKSC) to view course specific information, semester grades and full academic record.
 Students should be routinely advised to use these tools to view personal information.

 Notification of grades via e-mail is not recommended as there can be no guarantee of confidentiality.